 The piece is performed by Quintin Beer and John Clapham – both music undergraduates at St John’s College, Cambridge.
 The film was shot by Ryan Cronin.

-The piece was discovered by Giovanni Varelli, a PhD student from St John’s College, Cambridge, while he was working on an internship.
+The piece was discovered by Giovanni Varelli, a Ph.D. student from St John’s College, Cambridge, while he was working on an internship.
 He discovered the unusual notation of the music and then realized that he was looking at music written for two parts.

-The music consists of a brief inscription written in the blank space at the end of a short manuscript of the life of the fourth-century bishop Maternianus of Riems, written down in the early tenth century.
-When the manuscript was received as part of the Harley Collection in 1753, nobody paid any attention to these scribblings: the fact that our predecessors chose to deface them with the British Museum stamp is regrettable, but also provides clear evidence that they were not thought to have any significance.
+The music consists of a brief inscription written in the blank space at the end of a short manuscript of the life of the fourth-century bishop Maternianus of Reims, written down in the early tenth century.
+When the manuscript was received as part of the Harley Collection in 1753, nobody paid any attention to these scribblings: the fact that our predecessors chose to deface them with the British Museum stamp is regrettable but also provides clear evidence that they were not thought to have any significance.

-The notation of this music predates the use of the stave, and could have easily been missed.
+The notation of this music predates the use of the stave and could have easily been missed.
 Most modern musicians may not have been able to discern that this piece was written for two voices because it is written in an extremely old form.
-As Varelli studied the manuscript, he concluded that a the author was writing around the year 900.
+As Varelli studied the manuscript, he concluded that the author was writing around the year 900.

 “What’s interesting here is that we are looking at the birth of polyphonic music and we are not seeing what we expected”, Varelli said.
 “Typically, polyphonic music is seen as having developed from a set of fixed rules and almost mechanical practice.
 This changes how we understand that development precisely because whoever wrote it was breaking those rules.
-It shows that music at this time was in a state of flux and development, the conventions were less rules to be followed, than a starting point from which one might explore new compositional paths.”
+It shows that music at this time was in a state of flux and development, the conventions were fewer rules to be followed than a starting point from which one might explore new compositional paths.”